euank/take_while_with_failure.rs/README.md

 Aww, shucks, thanks.
 You too :heart:

-Really though, I'm a neophyte with rust and it's possible I overlooked somethin when I made this and it's in fact utterly dumb and useless.
+Really though, I'm a neophyte with rust and it's possible I overlooked something when I made this and it's in fact utterly dumb and useless.
 Open an issue and tell me!

 Oh, and I do know I could have used a for loop to replace this fairly trivially.
 That doesn't count :grin: